llmware-ai/llmware/README.md

 Interested in contributing to llmware?
 Information on ways to participate can be found in our [Contributors Guide](https://github.com/llmware-ai/llmware/blob/main/repo_docs/CONTRIBUTING.md#contributing-to-llmware).
 As with all aspects of this project, contributing is governed by our [Code of Conduct](https://github.com/llmware-ai/llmware/blob/main/repo_docs/CODE_OF_CONDUCT.md).

-Questions and discussions are welcome in our [github discussions](https://github.com/llmware-ai/llmware/discussions).
+Questions and discussions are welcome in our [GitHub discussions](https://github.com/llmware-ai/llmware/discussions).

 ## 📣  Release notes and Change Log